martishin/order-book/README.md

 order book, all orders are for the same product.

 ### Constraints
-Quantities bigger than 999,999,999 will not be provided as input Prices bigger than 999,999 will not be provided as input Width truncation of the output will never be required
+Quantities bigger than 999,999,999 will not be provided as input.
+Prices bigger than 999,999 will not be provided as input.
+Width truncation of the output will never be required.